-Chewing is an instinctive and beneficial behavior for all dogs.
+Chewing may be one of your dog’s favorite activities, and it’s an instinctive and beneficial behavior for all dogs.
 Chewing removes plaque, keeps teeth and gums clean, provides mental stimulation, and relieves boredom.
 Some dogs have a stronger chew drive than others, and power chewers need safe, long-lasting chews to avoid destructive behaviors.
 Other dogs lose the urge when they mature or only like to chew on a few favorite things.
 Whatever your dog’s level of interest, there’s a recreational chew for their needs.
+Choosing the right chew for your dog can be a challenge; you want to make sure you find a chew that’s both safe and highly enjoyable.

 Raw bones—Nature’s best chews